 Langbridge Manor is a manor house on the Isle of Wight.
 It is related to Ashey manor (also on the Isle of Wight) as it seems that both were granted in the early 13th century.
 As of 1912, it was the property of Mr. Edward Carter, who purchased it in 1906.

 Early History of the langrorth family

-Another 198 words (14 lines of text) are included under the topic Early langrorth History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our langrorth research.
+Another 77 words (6 lines of text) are included under the topic Early langrorth History in all our PDF Extended History products and printed products wherever possible.

 langrorth Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name langrorth has undergone many spelling variations, including Langridge, Langrich, Langriche, Langrick, Langrige, Langredge, Langrish, Langrith and many more.

 Early Notables of the langrorth family (pre 1700)